f-erm/TUBerlin_ISIS_downloader/README.md

       is reseved for a specific argument.
       line 1: put your username here
       line 2: put your password here
-      line 3: put the courses you do not want to be check here, seperated by ','.
+      line 3: put the courses you do not want to be checked here, seperated by ','.
               Use exactly the same name as ISIS.
               If you want all availible courses, input "none" line 4: put the path, where you want your coursefolders to be created, here.